Zach262626/SmallJavaProjects/README.md

 ## Projects

 ### Connect Four
-Normal connect four done with an MVC pattern and using Swing and AWT for the view
+Normal connect four done with an MVC pattern and using Swing and AWT for the viewd ddd

 ### Expanding TicTacToe
 This TicTacToe game was made so you can choose how many row, columns and tiles in a row you need to win.